FlatBartender/WanPlayer/README.md

 	[Material Design website](https://material.io/resources/icons/).
 These images are published by Google and licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
 Modifications include changing the images' fill color and making the symbol solid and filled.
-- `NotoSansSC-Regular.otf` if from the [Google Fonts website](https://fonts.google.com/) and is designed by Google and licensed under the [Open Font License](https://scripts.sil.org/OFL).
+- `NotoSansSC-Regular.otf` if from the [Google Fonts website](https://fonts.google.com/), is designed by Google and licensed under the [Open Font License](https://scripts.sil.org/OFL).
 - The Discord Rich Presence image was made by [@vibrantrida](https://twitter.com/vibrantrida) who kindly gave their approval for use in this project (even if it is not in the source code)